 Husein joined Watsi on November 30th, 2014.
 Six years ago, Husein joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Husein's most recent donation traveled 8,800 miles to support Korn, rice farmer from Cambodia, to fund a fracture repair so she can use her right arm.
+Husein's most recent donation traveled 8,800 miles to support Nin, an active athlete from Cambodia, to fund a nerve reconstruction surgery to restore use of his arm and hand.

 Husein has funded healthcare for 79 patients in 11 countries.